syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/data-label.md

 ## Connector line

 Connector line will be visible when the data label is placed `outside` the chart.
-The connector line can be customized using the `color`, `width`, `length` and `dashArray` properties.
+The connector line can be customized using the `color`, `width`, `length` and `dashArray` properties in the `connectorStyle`.

 {% if page.publishingplatform == "typescript" %}